Kuadrant/authorino-examples/README.md

 ### News API

-The News Agency API ("News API" for short) is a REST API with embedded concept of authentication or authorization.
-Whenever a request hits the API and it is a valid endpoint/operation, it serves the request.
-If it is a `POST` request to `/{category}`, it creates a news article under that news category.
-Creating an object here means storing it in memory.
-There is no persisted database.
-If it is a GET request to `/{category}`, it  serves the list of news articles in the category, as stored in memory.
-If it is a `GET` or `DELETE` to `/{category/(article-id}` it serves or deletes the requested object from memory, respectively.
+The News Agency API ("News API" for short) is a REST API to manage news articles (Create, Read, Delete), with no embedded concept of authentication or authorization.
+Records are stored in memory (default) or in a Redis database (by supplying a `REDIS_URL` environment variable).

 HTTP endpoints available:
 ```